livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Upon receiving this JSON document, the Message Manager retrieves the relevant nodes from the Graph Manager and queries data from the database based on the specified parameters.
+Upon receiving this JSON document, the Object Manager retrieves the relevant nodes from the Graph Manager and queries data from the database based on the specified parameters.
 The queried data is then returned to the frontend for user interaction.

 If a user wishes to query down-voted objects, they can specify the vote parameter accordingly.
 Here's an example of a JSON document for querying down-voted objects: